top of page

 • Choppy water in a narrow path between calmer areas

 The best way to avoid rip currents?
-Swim near a lifeguard, check the daily beach conditions from local services like OBX Beach Conditions, and obey red flags when they’re flying.
+Swim near a lifeguard, check the daily beach conditions, and obey red flags when they’re flying.
+The easiest way to stay informed is by texting SAFECOROLLA to 888-777 for daily notifications to your phone on safety, surf, and currents, according to Corolla Beach Rescue and Currituck County.

 What To Do If You’re Caught in a Rip Current